Double-Chocolate Cream Roll

 - Coat a 15x10x1-in baking pan with cooking spray; line with parchment.
 Grease the paper with shortening; set aside.

 - In a large bowl, beat egg yolks on high speed until thick and lemon-colored.
 Beat in vanilla.
 Combine 1 cup confectioners' sugar, cocoa and salt; gradually add to egg yolks.
 In a small bowl, beat egg whites until stiff peaks form.
 Fold into egg yolk mixture.
 Spread into prepared pan.

 - Bake at 350° for 14-16 minutes or until cake springs back when lightly touched.
 Immediately invert the cake onto a kitchen towel dusted with remaining confectioners' sugar.
-Gently but quickly peel off parchment paper.
+Gently but quickly peel off paper.

 - Roll up cake in the towel jelly-roll style, starting with a short side.
 Cool completely on a wire rack.

 - In a small bowl, beat milk and pudding mix on low speed for 2 minutes.
 Fold in whipped topping.
 Set aside 1 cup.
 Unroll cake; spread remaining filling evenly over cake to within 1/2 in of edges.
 Drizzle with 2 tablespoons of caramel topping; sprinkle with 6 tablespoons of walnuts.
 Roll up again.

 - Spread reserved filling over cake roll.
 Drizzle with hot fudge sauce and remaining caramel topping.
 Sprinkle with remaining walnuts.
 Cover and refrigerate for 1 hour before serving.
 Refrigerate leftovers.